alexortiz201/Mobimon/README.md

 ## Utils
-# Run all tests or core or cartridges
+# Run all tests or core or cartridges or e2e (safari)
-npm run test[:core, :cartridges]
+npm run test[:core, :cartridges, :e2e]
 # Lint all or core/{public, shared} or cartridges
 npm run lint[:core, :cartridges]